Sharing is caring!

 How To Respond If Your Dog Begins To Run Away?

-Dogs are free spirits, so no amount of training can guarantee that your off-leash companion won’t escape.
+Dogs are free spirits, so no amount of training can guarantee that your off-leash companion will stay.
 What should you do if your dog chases a squirrel and leaves the area without returning?
 Now is the moment to put all that training to use.
 So, let’s know how to respond if your dog begins to run away.

 Recall that you are the dominant dog.
 Keep your cool and call your dog in a steady, authoritative voice to demonstrate your leadership.
-Try not to come out as scared or irate.
+Try not to come out as scared or angry.

 Refrain from pursuing your dog.
 They might run faster if they believe you want to play, which could backfire.
 Admit it: rushing after them will never catch you.
 The best action is to continue teaching your dog to return to you.